Residential Trash Collection

 - The blue cart is for recyclables.

-- The green cart is for green waste.
+- The green cart is for green waste and food waste.

 Curbside collection service is provided by Valley Vista Services.
 For any issues regarding this service, please contact Valley Vista Services at 800-442-6454.

 New Food & Yard Waste Rules - SB 1383

 On October 5, 2021, the El Monte City Council passed the City’s Mandatory Organic Waste Disposal Reduction Ordinance (Ordinance # 3006) requiring all residential, commercial and multi-family premises in the City to subscribe to the City’s Organic Waste Reduction Program.
 The City of El Monte will be implementing various measures to achieve the state-mandated waste diversion goals.
 Information on food waste for businesses and commercial compliance can be found at California’s Short-Lived Climate Pollutant Reduction Strategy.

 Reason for Changes